dusk-network/docs-public/src/content/docs/developer/integrations/exchanges.md

 You can interact with the blockchain and submit transactions by operating a Dusk node.

-To set up a node, you may choose to use the node installer](/operator/guides/provisioner-node/#node-installer) or manually install Rusk by following the provided [installation instructions](/operator/installation).
+To set up a node, you may choose to use the [node installer](/operator/guides/provisioner-node/#node-installer) or manually install Rusk by following the provided [installation instructions](/operator/installation).

 Requirements vary depending on whether you are configuring a [Provisioner](/operator/provisioner) node or an [Archive](/operator/archive-node) node.